 The Consumer Division actively engages communities throughout the Commonwealth and regularly participates in outreach events to promote awareness of how the Department can assist consumers.
 The Division also offers several outreach programs designed to educate consumers about current industry-related issues, including technology transitions, the reforms to the Lifeline program, as well as other consumer protection measures.
-The Consumer Division, along with the assistance of the Administration Division, regularly conducts mass mailings of its brochures, fact sheets, and consumer advisories.
-The Division also sends targeted email blasts, maintains an active Twitter account, and appears on local community access television programs to ensure the public is reached through multiple mediums.
+The Consumer Division, along with the assistance of the

+Administration Division, regularly conducts mass mailings of its brochures, fact sheets, and consumer advisories.
+The Division also partners with various stakeholders and community organizations to craft targeted email blasts and blog posts about relevant telecommunications matters and occasionally appears on local community access television programs to ensure the public is reached through multiple mediums.